On Path diagrams and Stirling permutations

-Let $X_{n,j}$ denote the number of nodes of outdegree $j$ in a random plane-oriented increasing tree of size $n$.
-We relate the distribution of outdegrees to suitably defined statistics in ternary increasing tree and Stirling permutations.
+Let $X_{n,j}$ denote the number of nodes of outdegree $j$ in a random plane-oriented recursive tree of size $n$.
+We relate the distribution of outdegrees to suitably defined statistics in ternary increasing trees and Stirling permutations.
 Any ternary increasing tree can be decomposed by deleting all center edges into trees having only left or right edges.
-The original tree is reobtained by connecting the arising left-right trees using center edges.
 Let $X^{[LR]}_{n,j}$ denote the number of size $j$ left-right trees in a random ternary increasing tree of size $n$.